FernandaVil/drone-patrol-optimization/README.md

 To ensure the technical validity of the optimization model and the precision of the geospatial calculations, the following sources were consulted:

 * **Orienteering Problem:** Gunawan, A., Lau, H. C., & Vansteenwegen, P. (2016). *Orienteering Problem: A survey of recent variants, solution approaches and applications*.
 European Journal of Operational Research.
 [DOI: 10.1016/j.ejor.2016.04.059](https://doi.org/10.1016/j.ejor.2016.04.059)
-* **Subtour Elimination Constraints (MTZ):** Miller, C. E., Tucker, A. W., & Zemlin, R. A. (1960). *Integer Programming Formulation of Traveling Salesman Problems*.
-Journal of the ACM (JACM).
-(Mathematical foundation for the sequence constraints used in this project).
 * **Spherical Distance Calculation (Haversine):** Sinnott, R. W. (1984). *Virtues of the Haversine*.
 Sky and Telescope.
 (Mathematical basis for geodesic distance measurements in the Apepú Sector).
 * **Cartography and Regional Context:**
     * Data obtained by cross-referencing information from the **National Geographic Institute (IGN Argentina)** and Iguazú National Park patrol reports.